photoprism/internal/auth/oidc

 • pkg/authn defines required scopes and shared auth helpers.

-• internal/auth/acl and (Pro) pro/internal/auth/ldap handle role/group mapping; the planned OIDC group parsing will mirror this logic.
+• internal/auth/acl and private extension LDAP packages (pro/internal/auth/ldap, portal/internal/auth/ldap) handle role/group mapping; the planned OIDC group parsing will mirror this logic.

 • internal/config provides OIDC options/flags (issuer, client ID/secret, scopes, insecure).